return to Natural Dog Health Remedies

 If you suspect your dog is having an adverse reaction to a flea product, bathe him thoroughly to remove the toxins.
 Take him to a veterinarian immediately for an antidote.

 Some flea products contain pyrethrins which are less toxic than organophosphates and carbarnates, but some dogs may react with symptoms like increased salivation, vomiting and depression.
-Unfortunately, there is no antidote to pyrethrins - take your dog to a vet if you suspect pyrethrin poisoning.

-Although non-steroidal anti-inflammatory drugs (NSAIDs) are prescribed by veterinarians to relieve pain from arthritis and other conditions in dogs, do remember that human dosages of these drugs are much stronger than animal dosages.
-Therefore, as a general rule of thumb, don't give human medications to your pet, and keep all human medications out of the reach of your pet.
+Although non-steroidal anti-inflammatory drugs (NSAIDs) are often prescribed by veterinarians as a pain relief for arthritis and other conditions in dogs, do remember that human dosages of these drugs are much stronger than animal dosages.

 Signs of Poisoning